2020 SOAR Leader Recruitment – Statesboro Campus

 - Demonstrate a desire to learn about Georgia Southern University, its regulations, its people, and its programs.

 - Maintain a cumulative GPA of 2.5.
 Grades for all applicants will be checked following the completion of the Fall semester.
-Selected SOAR leaders will be asked to resign if their GPA is not above a 2.5 after the Fall semester.
+Selected SOAR leaders will be forced to resign if their GPA is not above a 2.5 after the Fall semester.

 - Be enrolled as a full-time student during the 2019-2020 academic year.